crodier/software-blog/_posts/2023-09-17-domain-model-importance.md

 ## Accuracy of the Domain Model

-The domain model accuracy is ultra-critical to your success.
+The domain model accuracy is critical to your success.

 The question of inheritance vs. composition is one of the most critical.
 Often times inheritance is used when